 Selling solar isn’t always an easy task.
 But with the right framework, you can make it easier.
-A good framework can help you effectively address the prospect’s concerns and communicate the value of a solar installation from your company.This past week, in a webinar with Greentech Media, Aurora staff members Elliot Goldstein and Kenneth Williams presented practical strategies for improving your residential solar sales, based on their personal experiences selling millions of dollars in solar installations for leading U.S. solar companies.
+A good framework can help you effectively address the prospect’s concerns and communicate the value of a solar installation from your company.On May 7, 2019, in a webinar with Greentech Media, Aurora staff members Elliot Goldstein and Kenneth Williams presented practical strategies for improving your residential solar sales, based on their personal experiences selling millions of dollars in solar installations for leading U.S. solar companies.

 As Elliot and Kenneth explained, there are three questions that your sales conversation should answer for every prospective customer: Why does solar make sense for them?
 Why is your company the best fit to install solar for them?
 And why they should go solar now?

-Elliot Goldstein and Kenneth Williams, the Aurora team members who presented in our recent solar sales webinar with Greentech Media, have sold millions of dollars in solar working for leading solar companies in their previous roles.
+Elliot Goldstein and Kenneth Williams, the Aurora team members who presented in our May 2019 solar sales webinar with Greentech Media, have sold millions of dollars in solar working for leading solar companies in their previous roles.
 They share their strategies for closing more solar sales.

 It is crucial to get buy-in on these topics before you get into the cost of the system, which should be the final stage of your conversation.
 Elliot cautions that “If they don’t want to get away from their utility yet, you’ll price shock your customer.”
 But if each of these questions is answered well early on, you’re much more likely to win the customer’s business.
 Here’s how to tackle these topics in your sales pitch.